csfeeser/ansible_essentials/share/playbookguide.md

   - name: task1          #GOAL OF THE TASK
     apt:                 #NAME OF THE MODULE
       update_cache: true #PARAMETER OF THIS MODULE
+    become: yes          #This a keyword, NOT a parameter of the module.
-    become: yes          #SHOULD THIS TASK BE EXECUTED WITH "ROOT" PRIVILEGE?
+                         #MEANS: SHOULD THIS TASK BE EXECUTED WITH "ROOT" PRIVILEGE?
 ```

 <!--